kovan-testnet/faucet/README.md

 The Kovan network is secured by preventing malicious actors from obtaining large amounts of Ether, but legitimate developers need to be able to receive Ether to deploy and test contracts.

-There are current 2 methods of receiving Kovan Ether:
+There are currently a few different methods of receiving Kovan Ether:

 * Icarus Faucet (SMS Verified, Automated)
 * Request Via Gitter (Manually Verified)